Simon Collins, HIV i-Base

 Baseline demographics included 86% male, 72% MSM, median age 45 years (range 24 to 70), median time since diagnosis 6.3 years (range 2.3 to 24.5), median time on ART 4.0 years (range 0.5 to 11.3).
 Median CD4 count was 743 cells/mm3 (range 373 to 1115) and CD4 nadir was 339 cells/mm3 (range 203 to 1155).

 All participants have reached week 48, including 40 weeks on dual therapy.
 One patient had viral rebound after 4 weeks on dual therapy confirmed at 77 copies/mL at week 8, despite adequate plasma C12h of dolutegravir (2401 ng/mL) and lamivudine (299 ng/mL).
-One patient was lost to follow-up after 32 weeks on dual therapy and one participant had their treatment changed after 40 weeks, due to their doctors decision.
+One patient was lost to follow-up after 32 weeks on dual therapy and one participant had their treatment changed after 40 weeks, based on their doctor’s decision.

 The only drug-related serious side effect was hospitalisation due to suicidal ideation during phase 1 in a patient with previous psychiatric disorders.
 Seven other serious events were judged unrelated to study drugs.